MHosseinHashemi/TikTok-Data-Visualizer/README.md

 - Utilized Streamlit to deploy the web application on the internet.
 - Provided an interactive interface for users to detect trends using the trained model.

-## Usage
-To run the web app locally, follow these steps:

 ## Acknowledgements
 I would like to express my gratitude to Nicholas Renotte for inspiring this project.
 His initial idea served as a foundation for my own implementation, allowing me to enhance the web app further.